HKU-BAL/Clair3/docs/full_alignment_training_r1.md

 We provide two optional training mode:

-​	**Option1**: Train  pileup model using new dataset, in this mode, we will use randomly initialized model weights and train the model until reaches max epochs(30) or converge.
+​	**Option1**: Train  full-alignment model using new dataset, in this mode, we will use randomly initialized model weights and train the model until reaches max epochs(30) or converge.

-​    **Option2**: Fine-tune pileup model using pre-trained parameters and choose a smaller learning rate for better converge in new dataset.
+​    **Option2**: Fine-tune full-alignment model using pre-trained parameters and choose a smaller learning rate for better converge in new dataset.

 ***We recommend using the fine-tune mode (option 2) for better robustness.***